Indigoism

 Indigoism is the debut mixtape by American hip hop duo The Underachievers, released on February 1, 2013 as a free digital download via Brainfeeder.
-The mixtape was produced by Mr Bristol, Rich Flyer, The Entreproducers, Bruce Leekixs, Dreamrite and Lou Chapo, among others.
+The mixtape was produced by Mr Bristol, Rich Flyer, The Entreproducers, Bruce LeeKix, Dreamrite and Lou Chapo, among others.
 Upon its release, it was met with universal acclaim by music critics.

 Background

 In May 2012, The Underachievers released their first music video for the song "So Devilish".
 Following the video's release they began gaining attention quickly, with the second song from the mixtape "Gold Soul Theory" getting played on BBC Radio in August 2012.
 The third song and music video from Indigoism was "Herb Shuttles", which had gotten over four million views on YouTube.
 On February 1, 2013, the duo released their first official mixtape, Indigoism via Flying Lotus' Brainfeeder record label.
 Indigoism featured psychedelic lyrics, allusions to the third eye and spirituality.
 The mixtape was produced by Mr Bristol, Rich Flyer, The Entreproducers, Bruce Lee Kixxs, Dreamrite and Lou Chapo, among others.